If you are an undergraduate or graduate student thinking about becoming a teacher, and you are:

 How am I matched with teachers?

-You are invited to apply to assignments on your assignment board, or may be requested by a teacher.
+You are invited to apply to assignments on your assignment board, or you may be requested by a teacher.
 Our recommendations to teachers and selections from the assignment board are based on matching the teacher’s grade level and subject with your grade level and subject of interest.
 Graiders can improve their rankings with high ratings from teachers, strong track records of experience, and fast response rates.

 How will my work be evaluated?